 Alumni Profile – Shannon Ziegelaar

-Talking to Shannon Ziegelaar about her life since leaving school is one of those experiences that makes you wonder who you could have been like if you’d ‘found yourself’ before your twenties.
+Talking to Shannon Ziegelaar about her life since leaving school in 2008 is one of those experiences that makes you wonder what life would have been like if you’d ‘found yourself’ before your twenties.

 She takes strategic thinking to a whole new level.
 Ever since she was a high school student at Santa Maria College, (Head Girl 2008) she has made decisions based on the ideas of ‘choosing the option that will give you the most next options’ and ‘applying effort where it is most needed’.
 And it’s worked for her.